ssrg-vt/hermitux/README.md

   debian repositories mentionned in HermitCore GitHub repositories works fine, you might need to install the `apt-transport-https` debian package before downloading the toolchain packages)
     - You may also need to install a recent version of libmpfr to use the hermit toolchain on debian 9:https://www.mpfr.org/mpfr-current/
   - For fortran test application, you will need the `gfortran` debian package
-  - Clang/LLVM to test this compiler, we recommend the following version to also test the obfuscation options: https://github.com/obfuscator-llvm/obfuscator

 TODO here: put prerequisites for syscall rewriting and identification (cmake with curl support)